 - 5.7.1 The Senate may cancel the registration of an undergraduate student in one or more of the courses for which that student is registered in that year, if in the opinion of the Senate the student's progress is unsatisfactory or if the academic achievement of the student is such that s/he will not at the end of the year obtain credit in such course or courses.
 For this rule to be invoked, the Head of School must ensure the criteria have been published in advance by which progress and/or academic achievement will be judged as the case may be.
 An appeal against such cancellation may be made in the first instance to the relevant Head of School.
 If the Head of School is unwilling to reverse her/his original decision, s/he shall forthwith place the student's representations and his/her own written comments before the Dean for a decision.
 In exceptional cases, the Dean may set up an appeal committee composed of two senior faculty members (one from the school concerned) nominated by her/him.
-The decision of the Dean or the appeal committee, as the case may be, shall be final.
-Fee implications associated with the cancellation of registrations are outlined in the Schedule of Fees books. - 5.7.2 The Senate may cancel the registration of an undergraduate student in the qualification for which that student is registered in that year and in the opinion of the Senate the student's progress is unsatisfactory or the student has not met the conditions that was stipulated for her/his readmission in that year of study.
+The decision associated with the cancellation of registrations are outlined in the Schedule of Fees books. - 5.7.2 The Senate may cancel the registration of an undergraduate student in the qualification for which that student is registered in that year and in the opinion of the Senate the student's progress is unsatisfactory or the student has not met the conditions that was stipulated for her/ his readmission in that year of study.

 5.7.3 The Senate may cancel the registration of a postgraduate student registered for a programme by research if a higher degrees committee (or equivalent), on the recommendation of the relevant supervisor(s) and head of school, has considered the research proposal and/or other milestones of the research of that student and has judged the research proposal or the progress towards the milestones to be academically unsatisfactory or, in material aspects, incomplete.
 The higher degrees committee may appoint a panel comprising one member of the higher degrees committee, the relevant supervisor and the relevant Head of School for the purpose of advising the higher degrees committee.
 Reasons must be given when such registration is cancelled and an appeal against such cancellation may be made to the Dean of the Faculty, who will then propose membership of an ad hoc committee to review the case.
-The three-person ad hoc committee will be chaired by the Dean.
-The Chairperson of the higher degrees committee; the Head of School and/or the Supervisor (or equivalent); may be in attendance.
+The three-person ad hoc committee; the Head of School and/or the Supervisor (or equivalent); may be in attendance.